 Bring up Environment

 First of all before we start to Configure High Availability Cluster, let us bring up our virtual machines with CentOS 7.
+I am using Oracle VirtualBox.
+You can also install Oracle VirtualBox on Linux environment.
 Below are my vm’s configuration details

 |OS||CentOS 7||CentOS 7||CentOS 7|